ubucon-asia/2022/content/news/2022-10-17-proposal-review-result-and-tickets/index.md

       linklabel: Website
 ---

+> Update: To review travel sponsorship requests earlier and more carefully with enough time, We request speakers to submit every required forms by this Saturday 1 PM UTC+9 ({{< timedisplay datetime="2022-10-22T13:00:00+09:00" display="datetime" >}})

 We've completed reviewing proposals and sent out result via email yesterday.
 If you have applied for talks or workshops before, Please check your inbox to see result for your proposal.

 ## Next steps to move forward